UltipaDocs

 Elements Accessing: []

-Membership Checking: IN
+Membership Checking: IN, NOT IN

 List Concatenation: ||